metricsmine/client-php/README.md

-Metricsmine
+metricsmine
 ==========

-Metricsmine is a Real-time Cloud Application and Business Monitoring
+metricsmine is a Real-time Cloud Application and Business Monitoring

 metricsmine provides a complete and scalable solution for real-time application monitoring the metrics that impact your business.
 We provide you with everything you need to know, actively alert you of the most important metrics and logs, and help you to visualize and analyse the data that matters to you.